wp-plugins/philantro/readme.txt

 == Screenshots ==

 1. Philantro's settings page.
-3. Add the donation or event ticket button to any page and change the color and text with ease.
+2. Add the donation or event ticket button to any page and change the color and text with ease.
+3. You can also use the donate button widget and customize the text and color and campaign.
-3. Philantro donation form triggered by the Philantro plugin for Wordpress.
+4. Philantro donation form triggered by the Philantro plugin for Wordpress.
-4. Screenshot of the Philantro donate process.
+5. Screenshot of the Philantro donate process.
-5. Screenshot of the Philantro donate process at the billing stage.
+6. Screenshot of the Philantro donate process at the billing stage.
-6. Screenshot of a completed donation.
+7. Screenshot of a completed donation.
-7. Philantro's nonprofit dashboard.
+8. Philantro's nonprofit dashboard.
 When you register with Philantro, your nonprofit has access to insightful reporting, analytics and tools and more.
 Get Started.

 == Upgrade Notice ==

+= 1.5 =
+Now includes a widget that allows nonprofits to add a donate button and customize the color and text directly to the sidebar.

 = 1.3 =
 Now includes Event.
 Sell event tickets and track purchaser and event analytics from the Philantro dashboard.